octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 ### Adoption shape if we eventually flip to *adopt-with-changes*

 * Use `Workspace` SDK in our process.
 Skip the daemon.
-* Vendor mirage as a git submodule pinned to a tag.
+* Vendor Mirage as a git submodule pinned to a tag.
 * Wrap `execute` with a policy gate.
 * Allowlist the resources we trust.
 * Watch the security advisory channel.